-- ✓ Leadership style and attitude of top management (Tran, 2021) - Number of existing organizational units and their hierarchical levels (Gentile-Lüdecke et al., 2020) - ✓ Company demographics (Singh et al., 2013) - ✓ Organizational Innovativeness (Akinosho et al., 2020)
+Core Endogenic Constructs Components (Reference) Organisational culture and structure Leadership style and attitude of top management (Tran, 2021) Number of existing organisational units and their hierarchical levels (Gentile-Lüdecke, Oliveira and Paul, 2020) Company demographics (Singh, 2013) Organisational innovativeness (Akinosho et al., 2020)

-Characteristics of Entrepreneur

-- ✓ Commitment, determination, entrepreneurial mind-sets (Neneh, 2011) - Entrepreneur's demography (i.e. age, education, gender, socio- economic origin, and ethnicity) (Ogbu & Olatunde, 2019) - ✓ Independence, autonomy, integrity and reliability (Prayetno & Ali, 2020) - ✓ Creativity, problem solving and perseverance (Guritno et al., 2019) - ✓ Innovativeness (Pihie et al., 2014) - ✓ Risk taking propensity (Glowka et al. 2021)

-Competitive strategy

-- ✓ Institutional & business relationships (Ali & Anwar, 2021) - ✓ Market coverage (Amadasun & Mutezo, 2022) - ✓ Image and reputation (Le, T. T. 2022) - ✓ Bidding experience & resources (Flynn & Davis, 2017; Ogbu & Olatunde, 2019)

-Organizational Resources

-- ✓ Financial resources (Offei et al., 2019) - ✓ Access to construction material, plants and equipment supplies (Ogunde et al., 2016) - Access to information (Fida, 2008; (Ogbu & Osazuwa, 2023)

-Managerial skill and competency

-- ✓ Entrepreneurial skills (Offei, et al., 2019) - ✓ Technical skills (Omran & Suleiman, 2017) - ✓ Accounting and financial management skills (Offei, et al., 2019); (Sarvari et al., 2021) - ✓ Project management skill (Sarvari et al., 2021) - ✓ Conceptual and legal skills (Chen et al., 2019) - ✓ Supply chain planning and management skill (Kerekes & Felföldi, 2020) - ✓ Strategic planning and performance management practices (Neneh, 2011) - ✓ Human resources management skills (Mura, 2022)
+Core Endogenic Constructs Components (Reference) Characteristics of entrepreneur Commitment, determination and entrepreneurial mindsets (Neneh, 2011) Entrepreneur's demography (i.e., age, education, gender, socioeconomic origin and ethnicity) (Ogbu and Olatunde, 2019) Independence, autonomy, integrity and reliability (Prayetno and Ali, 2020) Creativity, problem solving and perseverance (Guritno, Suyono and Sunarjo, 2019) Innovativeness (Pihie, Asuimiran, S. and Bagheri, 2014) Risk taking propensity (Glowka, Kallmünzer and Zehrer, 2021) Competitive strategy Institutional and business relationships (Ali and Anwar, 2021) Market coverage (Amadasun and Mutezo, 2022) Image and reputation (Le, 2022) Bidding experience and resources (Flynn and Davis, 2017; Ogbu and Olatunde, 2019) Organisational resources Financial resources (Offei, Kissi and Nani, 2019) Access to construction materials, plants and equipment supplies (Ogunde et al., 2016) Access to information (Fida, 2008; Ogbu and Osazuwa, 2023) Managerial skill and competency Entrepreneurial skills (Offei, Kissi and Nani, 2019) Technical skills (Omran and Suleiman, 2017) Accounting and financial management skills (Offei, Kissi and Nani, 2019; Sarvari et al., 2021) Project management skills (Sarvari et al., 2021) Conceptual and legal skills (Chen et al., 2019) Supply chain planning and management skills (Kerekes and Felföldi, 2020) Strategic planning and performance management practices (Neneh, 2011) Human resources management skills (Mura, 2022) Tendering and contract administration Appropriateness of contract conditions and their enforcement (Offei, Kissi and Nani, 2019) Ability to cover the cost of purchasing tender documents (Shakantu, 2003) Ability estimating and job costing (Kulemeka, Kululanga and Morton, 2015) Tendering and contract management skills (Thomas, 2022) Claims management and dispute resolution (Donkor, 2011)

-Tendering and Contract Administration

-- ✓ Appropriateness of contract conditions and their enforcement (Offei, et al., 2019) - ✓ Ability to cover cost of purchasing tender documents (Shakantu, 2003) - ✓ Ability estimating and job costing (Kulemeka et al., 2015) - ✓ Tendering and contract management skills (Thomas, 2022) - ✓ Claims management and dispute resolution (Donkor, 2011)
+Further explanation on each endogenic factor is as follows:

+1. Organisational Structure

-A).
-Organizational Structure: The structure shows how the firm is structured to accomplish its activities by defining job titles and relationships in a given organization.
-It directs whether a firm's activities are clustered, supported by its functions, or involve many management layers (Daft, 1992).
-A company's organizational structure serves as a visual representation of the company and as a foundation for measuring business performance and competency.
-The key structural variables include centralization (the locus of authority of decisions and a defined chain of command); formalization (codes and procedures); complexity (the number of activities or subsystems); standardization (day-to-day coordination); departmentalization (number of hierarchical levels and organizational units); specialization (job rotation and variety); and coordination (direct control of the firm) (Meijaard et al., 2002).
-It also highlights how organizational roles correlate with the firm's resources, management operations, and power distribution.
-The organizational structure allows a better understanding of the activities performed and the underlying relations in which the actors are interrelated (Chan et al., 2004; Dany et al., 2008).
+The structure shows how an organisation is structured to accomplish its activities by defining job titles and relationships.
+It directs whether an organisation's activities are clustered, supported by its functions or involve many management layers (Daft, 1992).
+A company's organisational structure serves as a visual representation of the company and as a foundation for measuring business performance and competency.
+The key structural variables include centralisation (the locus of authority of decisions and a defined chain of command), formalisation (codes and procedures), complexity (the number of activities or subsystems), standardisation (day-to-day coordination), departmentalisation (number of hierarchical levels and organisational units), specialisation (job rotation and variety) and coordination (direct control of the organisation) (Meijaard, Brand and Mosselman, 2002).
+It also highlights how organisational roles correlate with the organisation's resources, management operations and power distribution.
+The organisational structure allows a better understanding of the activities performed and the underlying relations in which the actors are interrelated (Chan, Shaffer and Snape, 2004; Dany, Guedri and Hatt, 2008).